awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-issue-detection.md

-# About issue detection in Contact Lens<a name="contact-lens-issue-detection"></a>
+# About issue/call driver detection in Contact Lens<a name="contact-lens-issue-detection"></a>

-In the analyzed files that Contact Lens creates, and in the Amazon Connect console, you can identify potential issues that need further investigation\.
+In the analyzed files that Contact Lens creates, and in the Amazon Connect console, you can identify potential customer issues \(also known as call drivers\) that need further investigation\.

+Contact Lens highlights the primary call driver or reason for the customer outreach in the call transcript\.
+You can use this information to identify common emerging patterns across customer conversations\.

+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-issue-in-transcript.png)

-Issues are Boolean outputs based on artificial intelligence analysis of each turn in the conversation\.
-When Contact Lens identifies a turn that is related to the root cause of customer's call or is related to a problem, it highlights it as issue\.
+Unlike the categorization of contacts, you don't need to configure issue detection to use this feature\.
+Issues are detected based on an artificial intelligence analysis of each turn in the conversation\.

-Unlike categories, Contact Lens doesn't rely on input from you, such as terminology, to configure it\.

-The following image shows how an issue is highlighted in a transcript\.
-This helps you scan to identify what needs investigation\.

 **Tip**
-You'll see issues highlighted only in conversations that occur after the release of the issue analysis feature\.
+Issues are highlighted only in conversations that occur after the release of the issue detection feature\.

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-issue-in-transcript.png)